MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/customer-entities-account-contact.md

 #### Detect whether deletion of address records is enabled

-These example functions show how to detect whether the **Enable Deletion of Address Records** setting is enabled in the environment with code.
+These example functions show how to detect whether the **Enable Deletion of Address Records** setting is enabled in the environment.

 ##### [SDK for .NET](#tab/sdk)